AlexwellChen/Dependable-melody-player/README.md

 | 63    | myRank     | NaN      | Slave monitor the network/Failure F3 occure | Slave/F_3 | Watchdog |
 | 64    | myRank     | NaN      | Master monitor the network                  | Master    | Watchdog |

-This is because we believe that if a board is in the F_3 state, its watchdog should continue to work, i.e. send messages according to the snoop interval, and we know that when a new board is added to the network, it must be a Slave.
+We can find that Slave and F_3 share the same msgId 63 signal.This is because we believe that if a board is in the F_3 state, its watchdog should continue to work, i.e. send messages according to the snoop interval, and we know that when a new board is added to the network, it must be a Slave.
 (If there is only this one board, it will be compete and thus transformed into Master).

 Then we keep sending msgId 63 at F_3, and when we rejoin the network, we will immediately receive msgId 63 from other Slave or msgId 64 from Master, and these CAN messages will make our board in the networkState corresponding to the board state.
 In the check function we will find that we are currently out of the F_3 state and in the Slave state.

 Similarly, other boards receive the msgId 63 from us and they will modify the state in their networkState to know that we have recovered from the F_3 failure.

+F_1/F_2 will also sends msgId 61 and msgId 62 through the monitor, which ensures that we have the latest status of the boards in the network at any given time (the status is updated at every Monitor-Check cycle).

 ### Check
 In the check function, We will first initialize a new boardNum = 0.